-Drive to Ganden monastery, built by Tsongkhapa in 1409.
+Today we will drive to Ganden Monastery, the starting point of our trek.
+The monastery was built by Tsongkhapa in 1409.
 Monastery is founded 60km away from Lhasa on over 4100m high Wangpori hill.
 It is first monastery of Gelugpa sect.
 We will walk the circuit (lingkor) around the monastery where you can get an incredible view of the Kyichu valley.
 In the afternoon, your guide will arrange porters and yaks for your luggage during trekking.
 Take a good rest and prepare to trek next day.
 We are staying at the camp site beside Trubshi village located nearby.

 Day 5 Trek from Ganden to Yama Do ( 17km, 5 to 6 hours ).